 Ask your insurer: What are my options if my provincial coverage expires while I’m gone?
 Do you offer expatriate insurance?

 Will I be taking part in any risky activities, like scuba-diving or mountain climbing?
 Am I visiting a dangerous location?
-Am I travelling with a sports team?
+Am I traveling with a sports team?

 Be careful!
 The travel insurance through your credit card may not cover high-risk scenarios, like scuba-diving without certification, travel to war zones, or injuries related to certain sports.
 Make sure to ask!